 Townships are former shantytowns where non-white racial groups were forced to live starting in the late 19th century.
 Generally located on the outskirts of major cities, they reveal a great deal about South Africa's history and efforts to rebuild after the end of Apartheid.
 Venturing outside Cape Town to the townships of Langa, Guguletu, and Bonteheuwel, or outside Johannesburg to Soweto, travelers can learn about the culture and daily life in these towns, which now contain vital, energetic, and thriving urban communities.

-A vast, 34,595-acre expanse of open savannah adjacent to Kruger National Park, Thornybush Game Reserve is home to nearly 150 mammals in addition to Africa's "Big Five."
-In fact, it's one of the best places to spot the elusive leopard.
-With the Drakensberg Escarpment looming dramatically in the distance and the Matsuki River running through it, Thornybush is a nature-lover's paradise.
-And, because it's a private reserve, safari vehicles are permitted off-road here, and you may even enjoy a game-viewing walk through the wilderness.
+South Africa's vast expanses of open savannah are home to nearly 150 mammals and Africa's "Big Five," including the elusive leopard.
+With the Drakensberg Escarpment looming dramatically in the distance and the Matsuki River running through it, this rugged landscape is a nature-lover's paradise.
+And, because you'll be on a private reserve, safari vehicles are permitted off-road here, and you may even enjoy a game-viewing walk through the wilderness.

 Learn about Nelson Mandela’s legacy, and the far-reaching effects he had on the world, through interviews with local South Africans.

 ©2013 The New York Times

 Learn the story of a woman’s mission to bring love, care, and education to the children of a township in Cape Town.